Do’s and Don’ts of Fasting

 Chill.
 Stress can raise your level of cortisol, a hormone that stores fat and breaks down muscle, according to The Journal of Physiology.
 So if you want to make sure your fast yields the most efficient weight loss, try pairing it with de-stressing techniques such as yoga, deep breathing, or meditation.
 If you decide to keep calm by doing exercise, make sure that it is not too strenuous, after all, you are fasting and will need to reserve your energy to be able to comfortably function through the day.

 DON’T: Overeat After Fast

 When you break your fast, you feel like having all your favorite and tempting dishes.
 But don’t go for heavy and spicy food soon as you break your fast.
-Start with lighter snacks, as your digestive system adapts the change slowly and steadily.
-So have light meals after after evry 2 hours.
+Start with lighter snacks, as your digestive system adapts to the change slowly and steadily.
+So have light meals after every 2 hours.